 Sometimes, the cause is straightforward.
 Other times, it’s a puzzle.
 You may need to connect with your child’s teacher and other trusted adults.
 With more information and help, you can start to figure out why your child is acting this way.
-(If you’re ready for it, you may want to look into an evaluation.)
+(If you’re ready for it, you may want to look into

 4. Try a different approach.

 When kids misbehave, our first instinct may be to punish them right away.
 That might be by taking away something your child likes.
 The problem is that punishing kids like that often doesn’t work the way we want it to.
 It could lead your child to resent you or misbehave even more.